tetratelabs/tetrate-tech-talks/docs/episode10/introduction.md

 ---
 ## Our Guest: [José Carlos Chávez](https://www.linkedin.com/in/jcchavezs/), Tetrate

-JC is an engineer at Tetrate working on Web Application Firewalls (WAFs).
+JC is an engineer at Tetrate working on integrating Web Application Firewalls (WAFs) into service meshes.
+He is also a core member of the [Zipkin](https://zipkin.io/) team.

 JC will introduce us to the subject of WAFs and the problems that they solve.